paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

   (D) assist the United States Agency for International Development and the Broadcasting Board of Governors to present the policies of the United States clearly and effectively;

-  (E) submit statements of United States policy and editorial material to the Broadcasting Board of Governors for broadcast consideration; and
+  (E) submit statements of United States policy and editorial material to the Broadcasting Board of Governors for broadcast consideration;

   (F) coordinate the allocation and management of the financial and human resources for public diplomacy, including for—